-These homemade chocolate chip granola bars are soft and chewy!
+A homemade chocolate chip granola bar, both soft and chewy!
 Also, high in protein and nutrients, and so easy to customize with your favorite ingredients!
+Vegan, dairy-free, refined-sugar-free.

-Everyone in my family loves grabbing homemade granola bars as we dash out the door.
+Everyone in my family loves grabbing this homemade granola bar as we dash out the door.

 In fact, we depend on them heavily to supplement lunches, especially those taken to school and work.
 But commercial bars can be expensive, full of the wrong ingredients for our needs, and we are forever running out!